Astara Border Crossing

 Operational Details

 This checkpoint connects the Astara District of Azerbaijan with the Gilan Province of Iran.
-It is a major international crossing, open to all passenger cars, buses, and commercial freight.
+It is a major international crossing, open to passenger cars, buses, and commercial freight, though passenger access from Azerbaijan side remains restricted under current land border policies (extended through early 2026), with freight continuing under permissions.
 The facility is located directly in the city centers, which can lead to significant congestion.
-It is the primary coastal route for goods moving between Iran and Russia via Azerbaijan, and for the many tourists and pilgrims who travel between the two countries.
-The crossing can be very busy, with queues for both cars and trucks being a common feature, and the procedures can be slow.
+It is the primary coastal route for goods moving between Iran and Russia via Azerbaijan, and for tourists and pilgrims who travel between the two countries when conditions allow.
+The crossing can be very busy, with queues for trucks being a common feature, though recent agreements aim to boost daily truck movements to 350–400 vehicles and reduce congestion via coordinated measures and new handling capacities.

 A History of a Divided Land